AvishekParajuli/SmartCar_proj/p1/README.md

 The users is required to sub-class from this interface class that has pre-defined signature for the the Virtual function i.e. "process(cv:: Mat &input, cv:: Mat &output)".
 In this way the users can choose which algorithm they want to apply on the individual frames.
 They can change few parameters for the VideoController and will get the functionality for free without the need to know how it is working or changing it.
-This COntroller woule be used in future series of tutorials as well.
+This Controller would be used in future series of tutorials as well.
 Here is a snippet of main.
 ``` cpp
 VideoController vid;